 Advantages of Value Investing defined more broadly

-So in the first, more narrow definition of Value Investing, you attempt to capture the discount (spread) between today’s market price and company’s fair value (based on current assets, less liabilities underpinned by near-term earnings and dividends).
+So in the first, more narrow definition of Value Investing, you attempt to capture the discount (spread) between today’s market price and the company’s fair value (based on current assets, less liabilities underpinned by near-term earnings and dividends).
 In the second, broader definition, you try to take into account how much value can yet be created.

 What it takes to succeed

-Understanding company’s competitive position and whether it has any edge is very important in both methods.
-Competitive advantages (or ‘Moat’ as Warren Buffett calls it) determines how long a company can enjoy superior growth.
+Understanding a company’s competitive position and whether it has any edge is very important in both methods.
+Competitive advantages (or ‘Moat’ as Warren Buffett calls it) determine how long a company can enjoy superior growth.
 In the first approach, it is also important to avoid value traps and for the company to deliver a turnaround and understanding business drivers helps a lot.

-In the end, there could be nuances between various methods, but in essence all Value Investors follow the same principles:
+In the end, there could be nuances between various methods, but in essence, all Value Investors follow the same principles:

-- They are humble and realise that there are many unknowns so having a view on every stock is impossible.
+- They are humble and realise that there are many unknowns, so having a view on every stock is impossible.
 They try to have an edge in analysis.
 They are quick to accept mistakes.

-- They protect downside risks by focusing on margin of safety, making sure they don’t overpay even for wonderful companies.
+- They protect downside risks by focusing on the margin of safety, making sure they don’t overpay even for wonderful companies.

 I hope that the above was useful.
 The last message I would like to leave you with is this: Value Investing may not be easy, but it is the surest thing to achieve the best investment results in the long term.